sergioSHKLR/LDE/draft/LDE-draft.md

 >Sim, se não for um Espírito superior.

 <a name="LDE-q578a"><code>LDE-q578a</code></a>
-#️⃣ a.
+#️⃣ 578a.
 Que consequências lhe advirão da sua falência?

 >Terá que retomar a tarefa; essa a sua punição.
 Também sofrerá as consequências do mal que haja causado.